”A mind that is stretched by a new experience can never go back to its old dimensions.” Oliver Wendell Holmes, Jr

 Trek for Hope Part 2: Hope in Happy Land

-Continuation from Part 1 : Twin Peaks of Grand Corderilla...
+Continuation from Part 1: Twin Peaks of Grand Corderilla...

-The name “ Happyland ”…
+The name “Happyland”…

 …is derived from the Visayan dialect’s name for smelly garbage: Hapilan, a slum made up of many mini dumpsites put together.
-The most common type of trash seen here is from the large fast food chain in Philippines Jollibean, where the scavenger sort the different types of packaging and leftover food from cups to straws to spoons.The leftover food gets recooked into ‘pag pag’ and is actually re-consumed by the scavengers.
+The most common type of trash seen here is from the large fast food chain in Philippines: Jollibee.
+The residents of happyland sort the different types of packaging and leftover food from cups to straws to spoons, and the leftover food gets recooked into ‘pag pag’ and is re-consumed by those who scavage and their families.

-Smokey Mountain Tours and visit
+Smokey Mountain tours and visit

 The team of 22

-…from the Trek for Hope expedition broke into groups of 5-6 to conducted food ration giveaways to some of the residents of these homes/ slums.
-We interacted and talked to them to understand their lives better/ and perhaps to just be a friend or listening ear.
-Some of these residents or scavengers we visited in Happy Land lived just to get by each day rummaging through rubbish to find something valuable.
-A lot of them really depend on Agapehome (supported by Oikos Helping Hand) to help them – be it house their children, provide them food or hopefully help them and their families break out of the poverty cycle.
+Some of these residents or scavengers we visited in Happyland get by each day by rummaging through rubbish to find something valuable.
+Many of them heavily depend on Agapehome (supported by Oikos Helping Hand) to help them – be it to house their children, provide them food, or hopefully help them and their families break out of the poverty cycle.

 The condition of the Philippines Tondo Slums

 Homeless in Manila?
-Or not
+Or Not

-Other than the house visits and smokey mountain tour we had, we also had a full day community event held at Agapehouse, (by Oikos Helping Hand) where all the scavengers from the slum areas are invited over to the premise to enjoy some singspiration/ games/ food/ activities and bring home some smiles and gifts to their respective homes.
+Other than the house visits and smokey mountain tour we had, we also had a full-day community event held at Agapehouse, (by Oikos Helping Hand) where all the scavengers from the slum areas are invited over to the premise to enjoy some singspiration/games/food/activities and bring home some smiles and gifts to their respective homes.

-However, through the few days we were there to help and be involved, what we realised mattered most was the human spirit/ spiritual love – a responsibility, compassion and continual persistence to want to help others that keeps us going and doing it.
-Nobody can guarantee to provide these people a pain free life, but perhaps through the little things, help them know there is something good and better that can get them through the day, and to the next.
+However, through the few days we were there to help and be involved, what we realized mattered most was the human spirit and spiritual love – a responsibility, compassion, and continual persistence to want to help others that keeps us going and doing it.

 HOPE – It isn’t wishing for the best.

 It isn’t waiting to see what happens and hope that it turns out well.
 Hope is not a feeling or an emotion.
 Hope is the knowledge of facts.
-If someone says to you that “I hope you have a good day,” there is no guarantee that the day will go well.
+If someone says to you; “I hope you have a good day,” there is no guarantee that the day will go well.
 But hope provides an anchor for the soul that there is something good beyond the current pain, and this anchor once fostered, cannot be destroyed.

 —